We need not worship alike to love alike.

 An Evening of Praise and Worship

 An exuberant celebration music rooted in the Christian tradition, led by Pastor David Smith and the New Dimensions Chorale.
-Second Fridays at 7:00 p.m.
+Third Fridays at 7:00 p.m.
 September through May.